august-ronne/IV1201-Architecture-Frontend-2021-KTH-Course/README.md

 ## Application Explained

-The application requirements and description can be found in the pdf below:
+The application requirements and description can be found in the pdf linked below:

  https://github.com/august-ronne/iv1201-front-end/blob/master/application-description.pdf